On the Role of the $\nu_\tau$ Appearance in DUNE in Constraining Standard Neutrino Physics and Beyond: The case of Standard Physics

 The confidence regions involving the sensitivity of the measurement of the oscillation parameters are determined based on the standard pull method \cite{Huber:2002mx,Fogli:2002pt,Ankowski:2016jdd} as implemented in GLoBES.
 The $\chi^2$ is calculated by the minimizing over the nuisance parameters $\vec \xi$.
-For every transition channel $c$ with energy bin $i$, a Poissonian $\chi^2$ distribution is used of the form:
+For every transition channel $c$ with energy bin $i$ (in the case of DUNE the number of energy bins suggested by the collaboration is 71 \cite{Alion:2016uaj}), a Poissonian $\chi^2$ distribution is used of the form:

 For the $i$-th energy bin for a given channel $c$, and for a set of oscillation parameters $\vec{\theta}$ and nuisance parameters $\vec{\xi}$, $f_{c,i}(\vec{\theta}, \vec{\xi})$ is the predicted number of events and $O_{c,i}$, is the observed event rate \textit{i.e.}, the event rate considering assumed true values of the oscillation parameters.
 Both $f_{c,i}$ and $O_{c,i}$ receive contributions from different sources $s$, that usually involve signal and background rates given by $R_{c,s,i}(\vec{\theta})$, such that